jnigrelli/cornserve/docs/architecture/index.md

 Importantly, in app configurations, apps specify the tasks that they intend to invoke.
 These tasks are *dispatched* to be executed on the data plane.
-There are built-in tasks under `cornserve.task.builtins`, such as `MLLMTask` for multimodal LLM inference, `LLMTask` for LLM inference, and `EncoderTask` for multimodal data embedding, and users can build their own tasks using components from `cornserve.task.base`.
+There are built-in tasks under `cornserve_tasklib.task`, such as `MLLMTask` for multimodal LLM inference, `LLMTask` for LLM inference, and `EncoderTask` for multimodal data embedding, and users can build their own tasks using components from `cornserve.task.base`.
 All other inline Python code is executed in place by the Cornserve Gateway.

 See also the dedicated page on [tasks](task.md).